CSUN-SeniorDesign/matabit-blog/content/posts/thomas-week-3.md

 The following issues need to be addressed to complete the ALB setup:

 + Ensuring the ALB is set up in the public subnets and availability zones.
-+ Attaching the correct insrances to the target groups so that the ALB is routing traffic to the correct locations.
++ Attaching the correct instances to the target groups so that the ALB is routing traffic to the correct locations.
 + Attach https certificated so that traffic is encrypted accross the network.
 + Make sure ALB can also access private subnet instances.